 How to run high availability Mosquitto on Kubernetes

-If you use mosquitto as your MQTT for home automation you may be benefit from running it in a “high availability” mode such that all your HA don’t go down as easily.
-A major reason for poeple skipping zigbee2mqtt and mosquitto in favour of ZHA is that it adds more moving parts.
+If you use mosquitto as your MQTT broker for home automation you may be benefit from running it in a “high availability” mode such that all of your home automations don’t go down as easily.
+A major reason for people preferring home assistant’s built in ZHA over zigbee2mqtt and mosquitto is that it adds more moving parts.

-It actually isn’t very hard to instances of mosquitto which share all message bi-directionally.
-I use Kubernetes my home and so it makes sense to leverage services to achieve a HA broker.
-While other solution such as HiveMQTT exists and provide full on Kubernetes operators, I chose to stick with mosquitto due to arm64 builds and simplicity.
+It actually isn’t very hard to get two instances of mosquitto which share all messages bi-directionally.
+I use Kubernetes at home, so it makes sense to leverage services to achieve a high availability broker.
+While other solution such as HiveMQTT exists and provide full on Kubernetes operators, I chose to stick with mosquitto and plain manifests.

-A single deployment of mosquitto follows.
-This is what I storted off with.
+A single (non HA) deployment of mosquitto follows.
+This is what I started off with.

 apiVersion: apps/v1